xthames/swxg/README.md

 # `swxg`
 `swxg` is a Python package for modern [stochastic weather generation](https://www.ipcc-data.org/guidelines/pages/weather_generators.html).
 It quickly generates arbitrarily-long sequences of monthly or daily weather variables that match spatial and temporal correlations of input observations by:
-  1. fitting observed precipitation individually to a (Gaussian mixture model) hidden Markov model;
+  1. fitting observed precipitation individually to a (Gaussian mixture model) hidden Markov model with 1 or more hidden states;
   2. fitting both observed precipitation and temperature with hydroclimatic copulae;
   3. sampling precipitation from its fit, disaggregating to finer resolution where necessary, and;
   4. conditionally sampling temperature from the sampled precipitation and its fit, disaggregating to finer resolution where necessary